Sapienza-University-Rome/ADM/EVALUATION.md

 The TAs will evaluate all the homework.

 ### Peer evaluation
-* For each homework, each student will review the assignment of 1 random groups (peer review) repository
+* For each homework, each student will review the assignment of 1 random group (peer review) repository

 The piece homework you should review will be communicated through email.
 Once you have completed your review, you will submit it through a form (submit each repository review in a different form) where you will be asked to tell us the group score for each section and explain your choices.